10up/nodeifywp/README.md

 # NodeifyWP

 NodeifyWP let's you create isomorphic JavaScript applications with WordPress and PHP.
 With NodeifyWP, you can manage your content using WordPress and output the content directly on the front-end isomorphically without anything like Express.
-NodeifyWP yields all the benefits of WordPress and all the benefits of powerful isomorphic Node.js technologies.
+NodeifyWP yields all the benefits of WordPress and powerful isomorphic Node.js technologies.

 <p align="center">
 <a href="http://10up.com/contact/"><img src="https://10updotcom-wpengine.s3.amazonaws.com/uploads/2016/10/10up-Github-Banner.png" width="850"></a>